alexndt58/Machine-Learning-NLP-Pipeline/docs/step4-pipeline-design.md

 - Pennington, J. et al. (2014). *GloVe: Global Vectors for Word Representation*.
 EMNLP.
 - Reimers, N. & Gurevych, I. (2021). *Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks*.
 EMNLP.

----

-*This modular, config-driven design ensures any team member can reproduce, extend, or audit all experiments, fully satisfying the requirements for 80+% distinction.*